 In an uptrend, when a downside retracement occurs, a trader looking for a price point to buy into the market based on a belief that the overall uptrend will resume following some corrective downside price movement may use speed lines to identify potential support levels at which to consider buying.

-Speed lines are not intended to be used as standalone technical indicator.
+Speed lines are not intended to be used as a standalone technical indicator.
 Rather, they are designed to identify price levels where traders can use other technical indicators to study price action – such as candlestick patterns – in order to determine if the market does indeed appear to be finding support and consolidation, or if price action shows the market likely to fall further.

-If price falls below the 1/3 line, the next level to look for support to form is at the 2/3 line.
-If price finds support and begins moving upward again from the 2/3 line, both the 1/3 speed line and the first speed line (drawn from the low to the high) may act as resistance levels for the resumed uptrend and potential trend reversal points.
+If the price falls below the 1/3 line, the next level to look for support to form is at the 2/3 line.
+If the price finds support and begins moving upward again from the 2/3 line, both the 1/3 speed line and the first line (drawn from the low to the high) may act as resistance levels for the resumed uptrend and potential trend reversal points.

 In a downtrend, the 1/3 and 2/3 speed lines represent potential resistance levels from which the market may turn back to the downside after an upside corrective retracement.